-An absolute must-do for foodies visiting Kadavu, a Fijian Lovo is a traditional cooking method where food is slow-cooked in an underground oven.
+An absolute must-do for foodies visiting Kadavu, a Fijian lovo is a traditional cooking method where food is slow-cooked in an underground oven.
 The result is a smokey melt-in-your-mouth dining experience.
-It’s also a very social usually accompanied by drinking kava (a narcotic drink) and singing Fijian songs.
-A Lovo experience is available at least once a week at Oneta Resort, Papageno Resort and Matana Beach Resort.
+It’s also very social usually accompanied by drinking kava (a narcotic drink) and singing Fijian songs.
+A lovo experience is available at least once a week at Oneta Resort, Papageno Resort and Matana Beach Resort.

 Tour an Organic Farm